-Echinocactus grusonii, commonly known as Golden Barrel Cactus, gets its common name from its barrel-like shape.
-It typically reaches 12 to 24 inches (30 to 60 cm) in diameter and up to 36 inches (90 cm) in height.
+Echinocactus grusonii, commonly known as Golden Barrel Cactus, typically reaches 12 to 24 inches (30 to 60 cm) in diameter and up to 36 inches (90 cm) in height.
 It is fairly quick growing at first, then the growth rate slows right down.
 So you can expect to wait about 10 years for the cactus to reach 10 inches (25 cm) in diameter.
+It gets its common name from its barrel-like shape.

 You can sow Golden Barrel Cactus seeds outdoors in warm climates, but sowing them indoors is easier and will result in a higher germination rate.
 Expect the seeds to germinate in one to two months.